teratron/magic-vibe/.vscode/rules/.task-magic/tasks.md

     - **Ensure the destination directory `.ai/memory/tasks/` exists (e.g., using `list_dir` or `file_search`).
 If not, it will typically be created by `edit_file` if a file is written into it, or the `mv` command might create it.**
     - **Use `run_terminal_cmd` to execute an `mv` command (e.g., `mv .ai/tasks/task{id}_{descriptive_name}.md .ai/memory/tasks/`).**
   - Append entries to `.ai/memory/TASKS_LOG.md` using the new format (Title, Status, Timestamp, Dependencies, Description) via `read_file` and `edit_file`.
+  - After moving the file, check for and execute any `task_archival` hooks.
   - Remove corresponding entries from `.ai/TASKS.md` via `read_file` and `edit_file`.

 ## Utilities